 In addition, we strongly recommend that you secure your MongoDB installation by creating an administrative user account for the database and enabling authentication.
 To do this, follow our tutorial on How To Secure MongoDB on Ubuntu 20.04.

-Tutorial MongoDB Remote Access Configuration on Ubuntu 20.04
+Configuration MongoDB Remote Access on Ubuntu 20.04

 Join us with this guide to configure a MongoDB installation to securely allow access from a trusted remote computer.
 To do this, you will update your firewall rules to provide the remote machine access to the port on which MongoDB is listening for connections and then update its configuration file to change its IP binding setting.
 Then, as a final step, you’ll test that your remote machine is able to make the connection to your database successfully.